nas5w/javascript-patterns/README.md

 **Note:** Code from this repository should not be used in production!
 There are likely much more robust and well-tested built-in methods or npm packages to accomplish any task

+This repository maintained by [Nick Scialli](https://twitter.com/nas5w) and powered by awesome contributors like you!

 # Contents

 ## Algorithms